• Skip to main content

 Can I add/change the flavours in this soda bread?

-You can add any flavours you like to the dough in this soda bread.
-How about cinnamon and raisin?
+You can add any flavours you like to the dough in this easy Irish soda bread.
+How about some cinnamon and a cup of raisins?
 Or sun-dried tomato and parmesan?
+I also love adding seeds like poppy, sunflower or caraway seeds to bread.
 Just bear in mind that add a lot of extra ingredients, particularly ones that add moisture, may affect how long your loaf takes to bake, as well as the final texture.

 How can I convert this recipe to cups?